UWC2-PYTHON/ProgrammingInPython/source/modules/Modules.rst

     from modulename import *

-But this leads to name conflicts, and a cluttered namespace.
+But this leads to name conflicts, a cluttered namespace, and generally makes it really hard to trace your code because you do not know explicitly what came from where.
 It is NOT recommended practice anymore.

-Importing from packages
+Importing from Packages
 -----------------------

 Packages can contain modules, which can be nested -- ideally not very deeply.